The Amalfi coast is filled with steep, cliff-side towns whose streets are made of cobblestones and which can only be navigated via many many stairs.

 You can also wear espadrilles, like these flat ones, these flowery summery ones or these ankle wrap strap ones that can go from day to night.

-Flip flips or other open sandals that do not keep your foot in place will not protect your feet from twisting you ankle and are a bad idea.
+Flip flops or other open sandals that do not keep your foot in place will not protect your feet from twisting your ankle and are a bad idea.

 In the evening, a pair of pretty wedge espadrilles like these pretty ankle strap ones or these ivory flatter ones will take you to the beach.

-A pair of sneakers are a must for hiking the Path of Gods.
+A proper pair of sneakers are a must if you plan to go hiking.
 You do not need to bring hiking shoes but a good pair of sports / tennis shoes that have grip and are comfortable are strongly recommended.

 A cute evening outfit